Archive | Uncategorized RSS feed for this archive

 There are hundreds of costumes headed your way this next week.
 Pay attention and then come back to the site and let us know what type of insurance the characters you see are going to need.

-Holiday Safety Tips #1: Halloween
+Holiday Safety Tip #1: Halloween

 1) Be extra careful before, on, and after the 31st.
 Even though Halloween only lasts a single day, the parties, trick-or-treating, and other events could take place for several days before and after – especially when Halloween is on a school night.

 2) Plan to drive slowly through neighborhoods and watch for children, smashed pumpkins and debris in the road.
-After all, your AZ auto insurance may not take kindly to the claim that “a jack-o-lantern came out of nowhere.”
+After all, your auto insurance may not take kindly to the claim that “a jack-o-lantern came out of nowhere.”

 4) Make sure all windows and doors are locked.
-Sure, most Arizona home insurance policies cover theft, but do you really want to risk it?
+Sure, most home insurance policies cover theft, but do you really want to risk it?
 With thousands of ghosts and goblins wandering the streets (and the parents out with them), it is far too easy for someone to break into your home unnoticed.
 Even if someone is home, keep everything shut and locked.

 5) Send your children out with flashlights.
 When children are dressed up in costume – especially dark costumes – they are difficult for drivers to see.
 Flashlights or glow sticks minimize your child’s risks and can make you feel a little safer as a parent.